After the war

 Chapter 1 Changes come; life will have its way

 Harry had been thinking over and over again whether he should give a speech or not.
 He didn't want to – and yet, just like everything else, it seemed like a responsibility of his.
 Maybe it really was for the best.
-At least he would have a chance to speak to all students in the hopes that it would calm the students down a bit, Harry knew there would be a lot of gossiping and talking behind his back this year.
+At least he would have a chance to speak to all the students in the hopes that it would calm them down a bit, Harry knew there would be a lot of gossiping and talking behind his back this year.
 Everyone wanted the hero and no-one knew how much Harry hated carrying this role on his shoulders.
 How much Harry felt responsible for all those deaths.
 He knew it wasn't his fault but it still didn't take away the feeling of guilt.

 "Good evening, dear students.
 I am glad to see you all here tonight.

 The war is over and Hogwarts has been rebuilt into a new castle which still remains to carry a huge part of its former history with it.
 Most of the things here in Hogwarts will go on as before, but there are many things that are going to change from now on.

 I hope that all the old students will listen to me carefully 'since these changes are going to start right away.

 First of all, although the rebuild lasted for the whole summer, there are still plenty of areas here in Hogwarts that are not complete.
 Therefore the 7th and 8th year students will have to stay here after dinner so you will be informed of your new accommodation arrangements.

 The first year students won't be given houses this year at all, 'since from now on the sorting will happen in the beginning of the second year."